Dhilipfr/langgraph-agent-orchestrator-mcp-tool/README.md

    - Presents a Gradio UI for user interaction

 3. **Workflow**:
-   - User submits a query through the Gradio interface
+   - Help desk staff or managers submit queries through the Gradio interface
    - The supervisor agent breaks down the query into subtasks
    - Specialized agents use their tools to gather information
    - The supervisor integrates the responses into a cohesive answer